se-edu/addressbook-level25/doc/LearningOutcomes.md

 #### Exercise: Facilitate injecting a StorageStub

+* Ensure you know the answers to these questions:
+  * What is the _Dependency Injection_?
+  * How does DI help?
 * Change the implementation as follows so that we can inject a `StorageStub` when testing the `Logic` class. <br>
   <img src="images/DependencyInjection.png" width="600">